MrLixm/MrLixm.github.io/content/blog/0005/katana_instancing.rst

 .. block-info:: Target-Audience

-    | This post is targeted towards beginners with Kanata itself.
+    | This post is targeted towards beginners with Katana itself.
     | If you are a more advanced user you can check `Katana Uber Instancing`_.